samwbell/craterdata/README.md

 4) Install:
 `pip install -e .`

+5) If your environment does not yet have Jupyter installed, to open the Jupyter notebooks, install Jupyter by following the directions here: https://jupyter.org/install

 ## Dependencies
 The cratrcountr package primarily uses the standard numpy and scipy packages.
 In a few cases, it uses pandas, mostly for reading and saving CSV files.
 The one nonstandard package it uses is the ash package by Alexander Dittman (github.com/ajdittmann/ash), which implements the Average Shifted Histogram (ASH) method in Python.